We put the new Shimano Dura-Ace R9100 electronic groupset head to head with SRAM Red eTap

 |Chainset||557g||609 – 621g (dependent on rings)|

-Shimano hasn’t yet announced UK process for Dura-Ace R9100, but its older groupset was bettered by SRAM Red eTap and the latter doesn’t require cabling or junction boxes either.
+Shimano hasn’t yet announced UK prices for Dura-Ace R9100, but its older groupset was bettered by SRAM Red eTap and the latter doesn’t require cabling or junction boxes either.
 It will be interesting to see where this new version of its top end groupset is positioned by Shimano.

 This page was updated on June 30, 2016 with the release of the new Shimano Dura-Ace.